Mike Campbell (musician): Tom Petty and the Heartbreakers

 In 1976, Campbell rejoined Petty to begin Tom Petty and the Heartbreakers with former Mudcrutch member Benmont Tench (keyboards) along with Ron Blair (bass guitar) and Stan Lynch (drums).

 Like the other Heartbreakers, Campbell avoids the virtuoso approach to playing, preferring to have his work serve the needs of each song.

-Campbell co-produced the Heartbreakers albums Southern Accents, Pack Up the Plantation: Live!, Let Me Up (I've Had Enough), Into the Great Wide Open, Songs and Music from "She's the One", Echo, The Last DJ, The Live Anthology and Mojo, as well as the Petty solo albums Full Moon Fever, Wildflowers, and Highway Companion.
+Campbell co-produced the Heartbreakers albums Southern Accents, Pack Up the Plantation: Live!, Let Me Up (I've Had Enough), Into the Great Wide Open, Songs and Music from "She's the One", Echo, The Last DJ, The Live Anthology and Mojo as well as the Petty solo albums Full Moon Fever, Wildflowers and Highway Companion.
 His sole vocal contribution to the group was on the track "I Don't Wanna Fight" on Echo.

-Campbell collaborated, recorded, and toured with Tom Petty for almost 50 years.
-His last live performance with the Heartbreakers was on September 25, 2017, at the Hollywood Bowl in Los Angeles.
-Tom Petty died unexpectedly about one week later, on October 2.
+Campbell collaborated, recorded and toured with Tom Petty for almost 50 years.
+His last live performance with the Heartbreakers took place on September 25, 2017 at the Hollywood Bowl in Los Angeles.
+Tom Petty died unexpectedly about one week later on October 2.

 Side projects

-In 1997, Campbell co-founded the Blue Stingrays with Heartbreakers member Ron Blair and Mudcrutch member Randall Marsh, and released their one album the same year.
+In 1997, Campbell co-founded the Blue Stingrays with Heartbreakers member Ron Blair and Mudcrutch member Randall Marsh, releasing their one album the same year.

-In 2007, he joined a reformed Mudcrutch with Petty, Tench, Marsh, and Tom Leadon; they debuted in 2008 with a tour and an album.
+In 2007, he joined a reformed Mudcrutch with Petty, Tench, Marsh and Tom Leadon: they debuted in 2008 with a tour and an album.
 The band returned in 2016 for another album and tour before Petty's death.

 On April 9, 2018, Fleetwood Mac announced that Campbell would be joining the band along with Neil Finn to replace lead guitarist Lindsey Buckingham for their 2018–19 world tour.
-In March 2022, Campbell announced that he had not worked with Fleetwood Mac after 2019, and that he had moved on.
+In March 2022, Campbell announced he had not worked with Fleetwood Mac after 2019 and that he had moved on.

+On March 18, 2025 Campbell's book / audiobook, "Heartbreaker: A Memoir" was published.